stevebrown0804/item_counter_standalone_app/README.md

 And here's that app!

 btw I use those daily averages to project when my current supply of pills will run out, to make sure I take enough pills with me when I travel, etc.

+Q) Who are you?
+A) Just some hobbyist, by which I mean I've never programmed for a paycheck.
+Lately AI has gotten pretty good at generating code, and I've found rekindled interest in making the most of that.

 Q) Do you accept tips?
 A) Yep! https://ko-fi.com/stevebrown0804